cakemail/Seagull/README.md

 ### Settings on intersections

-This is a tiny library to help you out with your settings.
+This is a tiny library to help you out with your settings and let's you access them with a syntax that resembles the use of namespaces.
 The way it works is best explained with an example.
 Start by adding settings to a new object.
 This can be done in several ways.

 ```php